cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

    Cancels a Cloudlet submitted in the Datacenter entity.
 When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

+CLOUDLET_FAIL
+^^^^^^^^^^^^^

+.. java:field:: public static final int CLOUDLET_FAIL
+   :outertype: CloudSimTags

+   Request a Cloudlet to be set as failed.
+When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

+CLOUDLET_FINISH
+^^^^^^^^^^^^^^^

+.. java:field:: public static final int CLOUDLET_FINISH
+   :outertype: CloudSimTags

+   Requests an indefinite-length Cloudlet (negative value) to be finished by setting its length as the current number of processed MI.
+When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

+   Events with a negative tag have higher priority.
+In this case, if a message with this tag is sent, it means that the Cloudlet has to be finished by replacing its negative length with an actual positive value.
+Only after that, the processing of Cloudlets can be updated.
+That is way this event must be processed before other events.

+CLOUDLET_KILL
+^^^^^^^^^^^^^

+.. java:field:: public static final int CLOUDLET_KILL
+   :outertype: CloudSimTags

+   Requests a Cloudlet to be cancelled.
+The Cloudlet can be cancelled under user request or because another Cloudlet on which this one was dependent died.
+When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

 CLOUDLET_PAUSE
 ^^^^^^^^^^^^^^